NikM3/Capstone-Wizards-Of-The-Code/wizards-of-the-code-proposal-outline.md

 #### **View Cards in the Collection**
 **Goal:** As a user, I want to be able to view my collection in a clear and meaningful way.
 Plan to meet requirement: A default list view of a user's collection will be shown to them.
 This will include basic details such as the card's name, its cost, quantity, printing, and if it is currently in use.
 A user will have the ability to click an individual card to get a more detailed view of it, as well as filter and search their collection to find certain card(s) that they are looking for.
+Using pagination the amount of displayed data will be divided into chunks for both ease of use and performance.
 Preconditions: The user must be logged in with the GUEST or ADMIN role.

 #### *Manage the Card Database**